-The 2020 subsistence dip net fisheries for salmon will begin on the Kenai and Kasilof rivers June 15 and June 16, respectively.
-Seasons for subsistence fishing with rod and reel are the same as for the taking of fish under Alaska sport fishing regulations.
-Most of the initial rod and reel subsistence effort will be focused at Sockeye Salmon in the Upper Kenai and Russian Rivers which opens on June 11.
+The 2020 subsistence dip net fisheries for salmon began on the Kenai and Kasilof rivers June 15 and June 16, respectively.
+Harvest reported through June 18 in the dip net fishery at Russian River Falls is 114 Sockeye Salmon.
+The rod and reel fishery on the Kenai River also opened on June 11 with the same seasons and areas as for the taking of fish under Alaska sport fishing regulations.

-Permits have been issued for community gillnet fisheries on the Kenai and Kasilof rivers.
-Regulatory dates for the Kasilof River community gillnet fishery are from June 16 through August 15.
+The Kasilof River experimental community gillnet fishery began on June 16 and continues through August 15.
+Harvest reported through June 18 includes 82 Sockeye Salmon.
 Regulatory periods for the Kenai River community gillnet fishery are from July 1 through August 15 and from September 10 - 30.